jymeraz/Intro-to-Java/README.md

 Arrays2: Print movie titles, the alphabet, and allow the user to enter their GPA.
 Makes use of java arrays.

+Assistant: Assistant that computes the area of a shape, plays rock-paper-scissors, calculates overtime pay, calculates amount of change, and calculates your weight in other planets.
+User is given the choice in what they want to calculate and different methods are called to complete the desired choice.

 AverageHeight: Takes two user inputs for their heights and compares them.

 ElChucogram: Allow a user to edit an image in ways such as liquifying it, swirling it left and right, expanding a section, contracting a section.
 Show and update the effects in real time.